alberto-israel/PAM-Bat-Forest-Analysis/README.md

 - `outputs/`: graphs, tables, and result files
 - `README.md`: this file

+## Requirements
+- R ≥ 4.0.0
+- RStudio (recommended)
+- Required packages are automatically installed via `00_setup.R` See `scripts/00_setup.R` for the complete list of dependencies.

 ## How to run
 This project uses an `.Rproj` file together with the `here` package